Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR: Theory

 where ${\mathbbm E}_{U,k}$ is the weighted average over $\zeta$ and the computational basis states $\vert k \rangle$ weighted by Born probabilities, which can be estimated using the empirical average ${\mathbbm E}_{i,\hat{k}}$ over both the sampled unitaries and the post measurement states $\hat{\ket{k}}$.
 The channel map has an inverse due to tomographic completeness of $\zeta$~\cite{Huang2020}.
 The shadow estimator of the density matrix of the original state is given by the action of this inverse on the reverse rotated measurement outcomes, averaged over the sampling size

-Here $\widehat{\rho}$ is the shadow estimator, which in the limit of infinite shadows yields $\rho$~\cite{Huang2020}.
+$\widehat{\rho}$ is the shadow estimator, which in the limit of infinite shadows yields $\rho$~\cite{Huang2020}.
 If we know $\mathcal{M}^{-1}$, we can retrieve the density matrix $\rho$ by taking an average over the classical shadows $\mathcal{M}^{-1}(U_i^\dag \hat{\ket{k}}\hat{\bra{k}} U_i)$.
-The quantum channel depends on the probability distribution over the unitary transformations.
+The quantum channel depends on the unitary ensemble.
 Sampling from the Haar measure over the full unitary group produces a depolarization channel given by

 The inverse of the channel is given by